robson-hennes/systatic.co/content/docs/collections.md

 We really don't care how you fetch the content, just as long as you return at least an array with a `title`, `slug` and `content` each, then we're good!

-> We're using the `file_get_contents` method in our example, but you could pull in something like Guzzle or Zttp to do it instead - you would need to do that if your API is behind authentication.
+> We're using the `file_get_contents` function in our example, but you could pull in something like Guzzle or Zttp to do it instead - you would need to do that if your API is behind authentication.

 Then you'll be able to reference the collection like all other collections inside your views.